sharon-xa/my-portfolio/tips.md

 -  First don't put too much projects in your portfolio, 6 is a good number of projects, choose your best projects.
--  Second try to build projects by your self that are unique and beautiful cuz employers see alot of portfolios everyday if you use a project form a course the employer probably have seen that project a 1000 time already, so try building your own projects and don't be goofy (like me).
+-  Second try to build projects by yourself that are unique and beautiful cuz employers see alot of portfolios everyday if you use a project from a course the employer probably have seen that project a 1000 time already, so try building your own projects and don't be goofy (like me).
 -  Third your projects should be diverse as the following: